Access to Commonwealth land for mineral exploration and mining activities

 Information about the applicant

 - Full name and address.
 If the applicant is a corporate entity, details about name, address, legal structure, and contact details.
-Where there is, or may be, foreign involvement with a company seeking access to Commonwealth land, the applicant will be required to provide information about the nature and extent of the present or the proposed foreign ownership and / or control of the company.
+Where there is, or may be, foreign involvement with a company seeking access to relevant land, the applicant will be required to provide information about the nature and extent of the present or the proposed foreign ownership and / or control of the company.

-- Tangible evidence of financial capacity of applicant to undertake the proposed work
+- Tangible evidence of financial capacity of applicant to undertake the proposed work.

 Information about the project